Debug80 as a System

 While the VS Code debugger operates in terms of source locations, the Z80 processor operates entirely in terms of memory addresses.
 Debug80 connects these two disparate views by generating explicit mappings from the assembler listings.
 These mappings relate source files and line numbers to assembled addresses.
 They also relate them to runtime instruction execution.

-Breakpoints and stepping, alongside state inspection, all pass through this critical mapping layer.
+Breakpoints and stepping pass through this critical mapping layer.
+State inspection depends on it as well.
 When execution stops, the system shows exactly where the processor resides and how that location corresponds to both the original source and the assembled binary output.
 Mapping remains a structural foundation of the system rather than a secondary convenience, and much of the debugger's core behaviour depends on its accuracy.

 Initialisation and workflow

 The design of Debug80 prioritises minimal friction during setup and daily use.
-Since the assembler, emulator, and debugger extension all use JavaScript, the project simplifies distribution.
-This architecture allows the same environment to run seamlessly on macOS as well as on Windows and Linux systems.
-The extension coordinates assembler invocation, program loading, and debugger initialisation into a single, unified workflow.
+Since the core pieces all use JavaScript, the project simplifies distribution.
+This architecture runs across the major desktop platforms.
+The extension coordinates the build step and the launch step into a single workflow.

 This integration means that editing source code and observing execution happen within one environment using familiar controls.
 While the underlying complexity of the machine remains visible to the developer, the system organises the information into a coherent structure.
 By consolidating these disparate tools, Debug80 allows the programmer to focus on the logic of their program rather than the mechanics of the toolchain.